Claire Gill > Carter-Ruck > London, England > Lawyer Profile

 - Go to...

-Claire has over 20 years’ experience as a High Court litigator.
+Claire is a partner at Carter-Ruck and has over 20 years’ experience as a High Court litigator.
 Claire’s practice focuses on defamation and privacy, in addition to data protection and protection from harassment.
 Claire also undertakes complex High Court commercial litigation, including claims for professional negligence and financial mis-selling.

 Claire recently led the ground-breaking litigation against Google which established the so-called ‘Right to Be Forgotten’ in England and Wales.
 The court ordered Google to delist results about a man’s past conviction from searches against his name, upholding his claim for breach of data protection rights and misuse of private information.
 The case addressed what the judge called ‘novel questions which have never yet been considered in this court.’
 For this, Claire was named ‘Lawyer of the Week’ in The Times newspaper.